Same-sex marriage in Canada: 2010s

+2020s

+A 2020 Research Co. poll found that 67 per cent of Canadians supported same-sex marriage remaining legal.
+A 2022 Research Co. poll found that number had remained quite stable, at 66 per cent.

 A Pew Research Center poll conducted between February and May 2023 showed that 79 per cent of Canadians supported same-sex marriage, 15 per cent were opposed and 6 per cent did not know or refused to answer.
 When divided by political affiliation, support was highest among those on the left and the centre of the political spectrum at 85 per cent, followed by those on the right at 71 per cent.